huynguyen2015/react-components/README.md

-# Turborepo starter
+# 1hour.dev's components

-This is an official starter Turborepo.
+This is a public repository for https://www.1hour.dev 's reuse component

 ## Using this example